Septias/better-ilias/README.md

 # !
 Broken
-Better ilias is not working atm because it changed it's login-form.
-I need to redo the login-flow before updates from Ilias can be loaded

-#### 01.11.2021
-There is a meeting planned with the ILIAS-staff for 28.11.2021 to maybe find a solution on why the login-flow is not working anylonger and how to fix it.
+Better ilias is not working.
+They dynamicly add the course-content now, which does not work well with my crawler.

 # BetterIlias
 A tool for better interaction with the managment-website from Albert-Ludwigs-Universität Freiburg.